aabmets/business-register/README.md

 # rik-business-register
-A project for my portfolio which showcases the usage of a custom Django + PostgreSQL backend.
+A project for my portfolio which showcases the usage of a custom FastAPI + PostgreSQL backend.

 ***WORK IN PROGRESS***